kevalcharla/anatomy-of-jwt/README.md

 # Anatomy of JWT

-## Internal working of jwt in this code
+## Internal working of jwt is in this code

 ### How jwt token is generated using hmacSHA256 algorithm